basilhendroff/truenas-iocage-rslsync/README.md

 To test your installation, enter your Resilio Sync jail IP address and port 8888 e.g. `10.1.1.3:8888` in a browser.
 If the installation was successful, you should see the Resilio Sync welcome screen.

+### Initial Configuration

+$DATA_PATH is mounted inside the jail at `/media`.
+Your backups go there.
+Before using the application, point the Default folder location and File download location to /media in Preferences.

 ## Support and Discussion

+Useful sources of support include the [Sync Help Centre](https://help.resilio.com/hc/en-us/categories/200140177-Get-started-with-Sync) and [Sync Forum](https://forum.resilio.com/)

 Questions or issues about this resource can be raised in [this forum thread](https://www.ixsystems.com/community/threads/reverse-proxy-using-caddy-with-optional-automatic-tls.75978/).
-Be aware that any Caddyfile examples in that thread prior to August 2020 will be incorrect, as Caddy v1 used a significantly different Caddyfile syntax.

-Though we'll try to help on that thread, once Caddy's up and running, the [Caddy forum](https://caddy.community/) is likely to be a better resource for its configuration, particularly with applications whose reverse proxy settings prove to be difficult.
-Once you have something working, though, please post back in the iXSystems forum.